SSLsplit - transparent and scalable SSL/TLS interception

 SSLsplit currently supports the following operating systems and NAT engines:

-- FreeBSD: pf rdr, ipfw fwd, ipfilter rdr
+- FreeBSD: pf rdr and divert-to, ipfw fwd, ipfilter rdr

 - Linux: netfilter REDIRECT and TPROXY